Bookings for conferences and talks

 booking conditions here or see them below and have a look at my schedule to see if I will be in your area.
 It may still be possible to give talks or appearances if I will be in the area for other talks.
 I get many requests for different talks and events throughout the year.
 I live in regional New South Wales and it can be costly for me to travel to different events.
 Before getting in touch about speaking at an event, please read the

-If you have publicity or media inquiries, please get in touch with Georgia Williams at firstname.lastname@example.org
+If you have publicity or media enquiries, please get in touch with Georgia Williams at email@example.com

 I charge a fee for any talk where others are being paid, as well as costs.
 However, if it’s a cause involving kids in need, wombats, or anything that helps keep the planet in a good state for kids and wombats, I usually don’t ask a fee, and will cover some or all of the costs.

 Costs include: kilometerage to the nearest airport (this is Canberra, 220 kilometres round trip from Araluen); the flight, and transport costs at the other end; hotel bills including meals.

 Flights: as the nearest, often fog bound, airport is two hours drive away, very early flights and ones that arrive in Canberra very late usually don’t work, unless accommodation in Canberra is provided for the night.